unicode-org/message-format-wg/exploration/open-close-placeholders.md

 - As a CAT tool, I want to use the concepts of open, close, and standalone that I am already familiar with, to provide certain functionalities above.

+- As a CAT tool, I want to pair open and close markup even when there are multiple elements of the same type and even when they overlap each other.

 - As a developer, I want to connect message markup with existing element instances in the UI.

 - As a developer, I want to sanitize translations without removing the markup important to the message.